 - adopting a phone kiosk to provide a location for a book exchange and possibly another defibrillator.

-For the repowering phase of the wind farm, Ventient Energy are committed to setting up a community benefit fund to the value of £5,000 per installed MW.
+For the repowering phase of the wind farm, Nadara are committed to setting up a community benefit fund to the value of £5,000 per installed MW.
 This could equate to about £288,000 per year for 35 years according to the current wind farm design.
 This would deliver more than £10 million of community benefit funding over the lifetime of the Proposed Development.
 The allocation and distribution of the fund will be related to the final proposed turbine numbers and layout.

 [1] Non Domestic Rates or Business rates are a property based tax.
 Rates are charged on all business properties.
 The proceeds of the Non Domestic Rate are paid into a national pool administered by the Scottish Government for redistribution to local authorities in Scotland